Can You Survive Without a Car?

 As with all cities, peak hours can be hectic, but for the most part, it was ok.

-Public transport in Noosa was free on weekends and school holidays, Canberra had great bike paths but terrible public transport and as mentioned, public transport in the islands was easy.
+Public transport in Noosa was free on weekends and school holidays, Canberra had great bike paths but terrible public transport and as mentioned, public transport in other cities our team lives is easy too.

 Often, public transport in various locations would take the same amount of time as driving but on public transport, we can work, listen to podcasts or do our own thing plus it’s cheaper.